541 878-4020 MaxFlow air filter sales

 NOTE: We do not recommend motor oil, vegetable oil, or gauze filter oil such as K&N (which is too thin and will be sucked through the foam).
 None of these will efficiently trap the smaller particles.
 Remember, the quality of oil determines the effectiveness.
 Do not use bar lube; it is not designed to be burned in an engine and will cause your rings to stick!

 For a good cleaning solvent, we recommend BEL RAY foam filter cleaner, Stoddard solvent, or non-flammable white gas.
 Some use their two-stroke mix to field clean the element, but using gas can lead to a vapor fire.
 We do not suggest it for normal cleaning.
+Soak the foam completely, then after an interval, squeeze and saturate the foam until the majority of the dirt and dust is removed.

-After drying, the filter element can be re-oiled for like new air flow performance.
+Once clean, set the filter aside until it is dry.
+Once dry drying, the filter element can be re-oiled for like new air flow performance.

 Did you know?